This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 Assume at the age of 22 you start investing $150 per month in VIG.
 And we will also assume a 10% annual return on your investment.

 Through your discipline and the power of compounding returns, your money will grow.
-You will be a millionaire at the age of 62.
+You will be a millionaire living on dividends at the age of 62.
 Here are a few other thoughts…

 Is it easy to come up with $150 per month?
 No. But it is possible.